-OK, so you want to do the Inca Trail hike – great idea!
+If you’re thinking about or preparing for the Inca Trail to Machu Picchu, great idea!
 It is one of the most iconic hikes in the world and I am sure it will be an experience you’ll treasure for a lifetime.
-So what are you doing to prepare for the Inca Trail?
+So what do you need to know about preparing for the Inca Trail?

 Before my Peru adventure, I did a lot of research into the Inca Trail to be prepared and ready for it.
 But despite this, I had several surprises along the trail… So, I wanted to write a guide that covers everything, including the lessons I learned the hard way!